 We also want to ensure that our program is the right fit for our candidates.
 In order to learn more about child welfare work, interested applicants should:

 - Carefully read through all of our information;

 - Browse the Children’s Corps Blog;

-- View a Realistic Job Preview
+- View a Realistic Job Preview;

 If you think this is the right job for you, please be sure to spend the time to write a thoughtful application and proofread your responses.
 This application is our first introduction to you and your reasons for wanting to be a Children’s Corps member.

+You will find information about the application and interview timelines at the bottom of this page.
 While you should choose a deadline based on the timeline that works best for you, there are specific advantages to selecting an earlier deadline, including: